pallets/click/docs/quickstart.rst

 correction in case the terminal is misconfigured instead of dying with an :exc:`UnicodeError`.

-As an added benefit, starting with Click 2.0, the echo function also has good support for ANSI colors.
-It will automatically strip ANSI codes if the output stream is a file and if colorama is supported, ANSI colors will also work on Windows.
+The echo function also supports color and other styles in output.
+It will automatically remove styles if the output stream is a file.
+On Windows, colorama is automatically installed and used.
 See :ref:`ansi-colors`.

 If you don't need this, you can also use the `print()` construct / function.